John Caradja: Escape from Wallachia

+Revolutionary sponsor and retiree

 Within years of this protest, Wallachia, Moldavia and Ottoman Greece became central to the anti-Ottoman Greek revolution.
-During its early stages, Michael and Roxani Soutzos, now the princely couple of Moldavia, called on Caragea to meet them in Bessarabia or Moldavia, arguing that the Eteria had all but succeeded there.
-He probably never intended to follow up on this invitation, but in any case he would have been prevented to do so by the Austrian authorities, who issued orders to stop him at the border.
+During its early stages, Michael and Roxani Soutzos, now the princely couple of Moldavia, called on Caradja to meet them in Bessarabia or Moldavia, arguing that the Eteria had all but succeeded there.
+Caradja had still not reconciled with Michael during his time in Geneva; he probably never intended to follow up on this invitation, but in any case he would have been prevented to do so by the Austrian authorities, who issued orders to stop him at the border.
+Instead, he financed the nationalist and Philhellene movement, forming a war aid society in Tuscany, funding Jean-Gabriel Eynard's similar venture in Geneva, and sending regular gifts to fighters such as Georgios Karaiskakis, Theodoros Kolokotronis, and Andreas Miaoulis.
 On 14 March 1821, Beizadea Georgios took his family out of Istanbul, narrowly escaping the anti-Greek massacre and reaching the Russian port of Odessa in April.
 His brother Konstantinos was one of the few Wallachian Phanariotes to join in the fighting, sailing to Morea Eyalet alongside the Moldavian Teodor Negri.
-Once there, he united his efforts with his cousin Alexandros Mavrokordatos, who also represented Prince Ioan and the Pisans.
+Once there, he united his efforts with his Mavrokordatos cousin, who also represented Prince John and the Pisans.

-As noted by Hellenist Nestor Camariano, Prince Ioan's residence in Pisa was "not unlike France's famous salons", counting Lord Byron and Percy Bysshe Shelley among its celebrity guests.
+As noted by Hellenist Nestor Camariano, Prince John's residence in Pisa was "not unlike France's famous salons", counting Lord Byron and Percy Bysshe Shelley among its celebrity guests.
 A contemporary account by a Wallachian known only as Popovici alleges that the former monarch and his associate Kapodistrias also ran a Masonic Lodge.
 Their association allegedly sponsored not only Greek agitation, but also the parallel Wallachian uprising of 1821, which saw Vladimirescu briefly taking power as Wallachia's governor.
 The movement for Greek emancipation was indeed supported financially by the former Prince, whom some Pisan Greeks wished to see emerging as a political leader of liberated Greece.
-This distinction briefly went to Mavrokordatos.
-The Carageas' party was defeated by Demetrios Ypsilantis and the Eterists during the First National Assembly of Epidaurus, which was attended in person by Ioan and Beizadea Konstantinos.
-Both were indignant at the outcome, and opted to return to Pisa, where they remained until the revolution could fully succeed.
+On 9 January 1822, the Greek rebels of the Peloponnese, organized as the Peloponnesian Senate, opted for a Phanariote monarchy, and elected themselves a 12-member regency council ("Greek Central Government").
+Caradja was appointed its chairman, and Michael Soutzos its vice-chairman, with a boat being sent in to pick them up from Pisa.
+This plan did not fall through, though Mavrokordatos went on to serve as revolutionary leader for a brief interval.